adelbertkuhl/simple-data-pipeline/README.md

 The pipeline consists of the following procedures:

-- REST API calls to [IEX Cloud financial data platform](https://iexcloud.io/), retrieving the latest equity price for UBER technologies at incremented intervals of 60 seconds.
+- REST API calls to [IEX Cloud financial data platform](https://iexcloud.io/), retrieving the latest equity price for UBER Technologies Inc. at incremented intervals of 60 seconds.
 - Publishing the ticker, price, and timestamp data to a Google Pub/Sub Topic.
 - An Apache Beam pipeline that retrieves the API data from the Google Pub/Sub Topic, cleans and transforms the published messages, and then loads them into a BigQuery table on GCP.